Digital currency hardware wallets and the essence of money: Certified hardware as a de facto custodian

 \begin{enumerate}

 \item \emph{Trusted computing introduces significant security risks particular to digital currency.} The risks of relying upon the security of a hardware manufacturer are too great for a token-based CBDC context.
 In particular, a system design that relies upon trusted hardware components is fragile by design.
 If the trusted hardware fails to function as advertised or is compromised by an attacker, then users could potentially transact the same tokens an arbitrary number of times without bound.
-The system-level costs of such an attack would be huge, and the incentives would be tremendously enticing for attackers.
-We note that modern devices, such as debit cards, that rely upon tamper-proof hardware for the exchange of value generally interact with accounts.
+Whereas with account-based systems, such as credit and debit cards, the cost associated with the compromise of a hardware device is limited to the size of the account with which it is associated, for a privacy-respecting system in which money is not linked to identity of the payer, the system-level costs of such an attack would be huge, and the incentives would be tremendously enticing for attackers.
+We note that modern devices, such as debit cards, that rely upon tamper-proof hardware for the exchange of value generally interact with accounts~\cite{iso8583}.
 If their security is compromised, then the value available to attackers is limited by rules and operational procedures implemented by custodians.
-Without custodial accounts, such backup mechanisms are not possible.
+Without custodial accounts, such backup mechanisms are not possible, and so, the consequences of a successful attack on the hardware root of trust, such as one that impacts the cryptographic algorithm implemented in hardware or the mechanism that protects it from tampering, might not be addressable by a software upgrade, in turn requiring all users to replace their devices.
+Therefore, if both privacy and security are objectives of a digital currency system, it is preferable to rely upon a protocol, rather than the impermeability of end-user devices, to enforce the rules necessary to achieve the required level of security.
+Such a protocol can be used whenever one of the parties has access to the network, and under such circumstances, it would be better to allow the use of such a protocol rather than assume that trusted hardware modules would not be breached and would guarantee that all devices operate within the security envelope of a trusted custodian.
+To assume that all hardware wallets must take the latter approach because some circumstances might require it is tantamount to overspecification at the expense of users who would readily hold assets offline but transact them online.
+It is worth noting that when Chaum, Grothoff, and Moser argue that ``any economically producible device that stores tokens with monetary value in an individual's possession, and enables offline transactions... will be the target of successful forgery attacks...''~\cite{chaum2021}, they are referring to wallets that perform dual-offline transactions, in contrast to wallets that hold tokens offline and transact them online.
+While overspecification of device requirements might certainly appeal to device manufacturers seeking compulsory mandates for their proprietary technology, it is important to consider that protocols that do not rely upon a hardware root of trust can function perfectly well outside the dual-offline context.
+Such protocols do not depend upon the imperviousness of end-user devices to attacks by those who possess them, and such attacks tend to fall within the capabilities of adversarial state actors and global crime syndicates.